 The name of our choir is Latin for Lovers of Song, and that’s exactly what we are.
 We are committed to song, to making music together, no matter what disharmonies may lie in our way.
 The works we perform and our venues reflect the diversity of our home city of Berlin.
 Through dialogue and debate, and through a commitment to the highest standards, we create a musical art that has become a voice for Berlin.

 studiosi cantandi Berlin was founded as a student choir in 1991.
 Nowadays, we have around 140 active members from a diverse range of professions, disciplines and nationalities.
 But one thing we share above all is the joy of singing, and we want others to join us in discovering its pleasures.
 With an average age of 37, the choir has a refreshing openness to new musical ideas and works, and new members are always welcome.
 That is why we keep our membership fee low, to encourage everyone – and especially younger people who may have limited budgets – to join studiosi cantandi Berlin.
 That way, we maintain our adventurous approach and our high musical standards.

 Intensive rehearsals and voice training

 Rehearsals take place every Monday from 19:00 to 21:30 in the auditorium of the John Lennon-Gymnasium, Berlin-Mitte.
 They are led by musical directors Norbert Ochmann and Sergi Gili Solé.
 Professional voice coach Angela Postweiler also trains our voices individually for the sometimes demanding roles they are required to perform.
-Additional voice-group rehearsals are held on Thursdays.
 As the public performance approaches, choir, orchestra and soloists come together as often as three or four times a week to perfect particular passages.
 Several times a year, we hold intensive rehearsal weekends.

 Successful concerts with an innovative approach